10

 Baltic Cable is certified in Germany as a TSO under the ITO unbundling model, which sets strict requirements for the separation between the activities of Baltic Cable AB and Statkraft Group.
 This entails that Statkraft Group has no direct or indirect influence on, or insights into, the day-to-day business of Baltic Cable AB or the operation of the Baltic Cable interconnector.

-Europe is the largest interconnected electrical grid in the world.
-As an Interconnector Transmission system Operator, Baltic Cable plays a small but important role in the network of European electricity grids.
+Europe has the largest integrated electricity market in the world.
+As an Interconnector Transmission system Operator, Baltic Cable plays an important role in the system of European electricity grids.

 Find out more